SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 By default, the following file types are included in the CDN: _.css, .eot, .gif, .ico, .jpeg, .jpg, .js, .map, .png, .svg, .ttf, and .woff_.
 If you need to include additional file types in the CDN, you can change the CDN configuration using the [spo cdn policy set](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-policy-set/) command.

 > [!NOTE]
 > When changing the list of file types, you overwrite the currently defined list.
-If you want to include additional file types, use the [spo cdn policy list](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-origin-list/) command, to find out which file types are currently configured.
+If you want to include additional file types, first use the [spo cdn policy list](https://sharepoint.github.io/office365-cli/cmd/spo/cdn/cdn-origin-list/) command to find out which file types are currently configured.

 To add the _JSON_ file type to the default list of file types included in the Public CDN, execute: